autorope/donkeycar/docs/guide/robot_sbc/setup_raspberry_pi.md

 ping raspberrypi.local
 ```

 Hopefully, one of those methods worked and you are now ready to SSH into your Pi.
 On Mac and Linux, you can open Terminal.
-On Windows you can install [Putty](http://www.putty.org/) or [one of the alternatives](https://www.htpcbeginner.com/best-ssh-clients-windows-putty-alternatives/2/).
+On Windows you can install [Putty](http://www.putty.org/), [one of the alternatives](https://www.htpcbeginner.com/best-ssh-clients-windows-putty-alternatives/2/), or on Windows 10 you may have ssh via the command prompt.

 If you have a command prompt, you can try: